 FLASH is a comprehensive sexual health education curriculum for grades 4-12.
-FLASH also offers lessons for Special Education.
+FLASH offers lessons for Special Education.

 Maine Family Planning’s Vimeo Channel is home to an assortment of educational films made by Maine teens for Maine teens.
 Two Seconds, a film produced by Maine teens in partnership with Maine Family Planning and Project AWARE, is featured in Best Practices in STD/HIV and Pregnancy Prevention.

 This site is a project of educators and health professionals in Alberta, Canada, and provides lesson plans and resources for grades 4-12, including resources for answering student questions and interactive digital tools.
-Teaching Sexual Health also provides lesson plans for students with differing abilities.
+Teaching Sexual Health provides lesson plans for students with differing abilities.

-SIECUS is a national organization that advocates for the right of all people to have accurate information, comprehensive sexuality education, and sexual health services.
+SIECUS, Sex Ed for Social Change, is a national organization that advocates for the right of all people to have accurate information, comprehensive sexuality education, and sexual health services.

 Bedsider is an online birth control support network for women 18-29 operated by Power to Decide, the campaign to prevent unplanned pregnancy.

 The CDC delivers the latest research findings on a wide range of sexual health topics.

 Power to Decide, formerly the National Campaign to Prevent Teen and Unplanned Pregnancy, provides trusted, high-quality, accurate information—backed by research—on sexual health and contraceptive methods so young people can make informed decisions.

 GLSEN works to ensure that every student, in every school, is valued and treated with respect, regardless of their sexual orientation, gender identity or gender expression.